Decay chain: Heavy nuclei (actinide) decay chains

 In the four tables below, very minor branches of decay (branching probability less than one in a million) are omitted.
 Spontaneous fission is also omitted, though larger than this for the heaviest even nuclei and detectable down to thorium.
 All nuclear data is taken from unless otherwise noted.
 The historical names of isotopes are recorded in.

 The energy release includes the total kinetic energy of all the emitted particles (electrons, alpha particles, gamma quanta, neutrinos, Auger electrons and X-rays) and the recoiling decay product nucleus; this corresponds to that calculated from atomic masses.
 The letter 'a' represents a year (from the Latin annus).

 In the tables (except for the neptunium series), the historical names of the naturally occurring nuclides are also given.
 Such names were used at the time when the decay chains were first discovered and investigated; the system listed was only finalized in the 1920s but it would be too confusing to give earlier names also.
 From these historical names one can thus find the modern isotopic designation.

 The three primordial chains given below—thorium, uranium/radium (from uranium-238), and actinium (from uranium-235)—each ends with its own specific lead isotope (lead-208, lead-206, and lead-207 respectively).
 All the lead isotopes are stable and are also present in nature as primordial nuclides, so their excess amounts in comparison with lead-204 (which has only a primordial origin) are required for accurate uranium–lead dating of rocks.
 Correlating more than one results in lead-lead dating, capable of even greater accuracy.

 Thorium series

 The 4n chain of thorium-232 is commonly called the "thorium series" or "thorium cascade".
 The series terminates with lead-208, 6 alpha decays and 4 beta decays from thorium.

-Plutonium-244 (which appears several steps above thorium-232) was present in the early Solar System, and is just long-lived enough that it should still survive in trace quantities today, though it probably has not been detected.
+Plutonium-244 (which appears several steps above thorium-232) was present in the early Solar System, and is just long-lived enough (half-life 81.1 Myr) that it should still survive in trace quantities today, though it probably has not been detected.

 The total energy released from thorium-232 to lead-208, including the energy lost to neutrinos, is 42.65 MeV; from californium-252, 71.11 MeV.
-That last is the largest of the four chains, unsurprisingly for the shell-stability of the product.
+The last is the largest of the four chains.